Please be aware that our publishing schedule is full until the end of 2024 and we are not accepting any unsolicited manuscripts until further notice.

 PS SUBMISSIONS GUIDELINES

-We at PS Publishing are very supportive of new talent, afterall, everyone has to start somewhere.
-You may have had a glance at our catalogue of books over the last 10 years or so and seen that we have published a fair few ‘newbies’ amongst the more established writers and quite a few big hitters too.
+We at PS Publishing are very supportive of new talent, after all, everyone has to start somewhere.
+You may have had a glance at our catalogue of books over the last 25 years or so and seen that we have published a fair few ‘newbies’ amongst the more established writers and quite a few big hitters too.

 We can’t promise that we will read every submission that lands on our lap.
 There aren’t enough hours in the day.
 Very few publishers have the resources to do that and most won’t even entertain unsolicited manuscripts.
-So, think about the points we have made, especially with regards an agent.
-Afterall, you owe it to yourself to give your ‘baby' the very best start in life.
+So, think about the points we have made, especially with regard to an agent.
+After all, you owe it to yourself to give your 'baby' the very best start in life.

 “Fail to prepare and you prepare to fail”